greaseball735/Redis-Clone-CPP/README.md

 ## Features

+- No use of STL containers like map, unordered_map, set.(vectors are used since I tried using a ring buffer but that made it worse)
+- Increased Throughput using pipelining and non-blocking I/O.
+- Supports upto 30k concurrent connections using poll() based syscall event with consistent latency.
-- Custom hashtable implementation.
-(STL containers avoided for latency and control)
+- Custom hashtable implementation for better latency and performance(30-60% performance increase)
-- Intrusive data structures for efficient memory usage, high cache performance and fast pointer-based lookup
+- Use of Intrusive data structures for efficient memory usage, high cache performance and fast pointer-based lookup
-- Supports both simple string keys and advanced sorted sets
+- Supports both simple string keys using HashMap and advanced sorted sets using AVL trees data structure.
 - Clean command interface for interacting via CLI.
+- Use of a simple binary Tag-Value-Length serializer protocol for communications, can support multiple data types like arrays, strings, floats.
 - Manual memory management with malloc/free where required

 ## Supported Commands